 Last but not least is the tax factor.
 Beverly Hills is notorious for having high taxes, and the broker isn’t deducting anything when they pay an agent their share of the commission.
 That means the agent must subtract taxes each time they receive a commission check.

-As an independent contractor, Beverly Hills real estate agents must pay the IRS estimated taxes every quarter.
+As independent contractors, Beverly Hills real estate agents must pay the IRS estimated taxes every quarter.
 The estimated taxes include income tax and self-employment tax, which covers Medicare and Social Security taxes.
 You’ll need to reference the latest tax brackets to determine how much should be paid each quarter.

 Beverly Hills also has a state income tax.
 Beverly Hills has 10 income tax brackets – the most in the country.
 Unfortunately, the state is also known for having the highest state income tax bracket at 13.3%.
 But that only applies to income over $1 million.
 Beverly Hills agents and brokers will pay anywhere between 0-9.3%.